-Fig. S24.
+Supplementary Fig. 24.
 The hardware architecture for implementing metaplasticity-inspired continual learning.
 There are two kinds of memristor arrays, which are both based on the novel ohmic memristors.
 To represent the positive and negative weight values, the differential structure is employed, in which two devices correspond to one weight in the neural network.
 Considering the time-consuming programming procedures of analog weights, the hidden buffer module is set for storing the value of the hidden weights temporarily, once the training processes for the new tasks are finished, the analog weight module will get programmed from the hidden weight buffer.